eojedapilchik/js-pagination/README.md

 ---

-This is Pagination only using Javascript
+This is Pagination example project.
-No JS frameworks, plain Javascript, html and CSS
+No JS frameworks.
+It's built with plain Javascript, html and CSS.
-Data is read using a JSON and parsed into pages using 9 items per page
+Data is read using a JSON and parsed into pages using 9 items per page.

 ### Instructions: